Resident Evil 4 (2023 video game): Critical reception

 Resident Evil 4 received "universal acclaim" from critics, according to review aggregator website Metacritic.
 The website states that it "modernizes the graphics, controls, and story while retaining much of what made the original a survival horror classic."
 98% of 193 critic reviews recommend the game on OpenCritic.
 The director of the original Resident Evil 4, Shinji Mikami, said on Twitter that he had enjoyed the remake very much.
+He commended the remake team saying that they were able to take the "half-assed scenario" that he wrote in just two weeks, really fleshed it out, and improved upon it.

-Several critics gave it a perfect score with focus on how Capcom improved the original Resident Evil 4; VG247 praised the improved the gameplay mechanics from the original, mainly due to the new handling of weapons and the escort missions with Ashley.
+Several critics gave it a perfect score with focus on how Capcom improved the original Resident Evil 4; VG247 praised the improved gameplay mechanics from the original, mainly due to the new handling of weapons and the escort missions with Ashley.
 The Guardian also gave it a perfect score, addressing several improvements such as the camera and the handling of weapons the player can give Leon by interacting with the merchant.
-Among other improvements, Shack News praised the handling of the boss Krauser as Capcom removed all the quick time events the player had to execute in to make Leon survive his first encounter with him and instead the first fight relies on players becoming capable to fight with a knife.
+Among other improvements, Shacknews praised Capcom’s handling of the boss Krauser, noting that the remake replaces the original boss fight, which was defined by its heavy use of quick-time events, with a fully player-controlled knife battle that further develops the characters’ stories.
 The Daily Telegraph praised the redesign of the Regenerators enemies who come across as scarier creatures than in the original while balancing the original's pacing of fights with puzzles.
 PCMag enjoyed how Capcom not only improved the combat in both the original Resident Evil 4 and the remake, but also added more horror elements that would appeal to most gamers.
 GamesRadar+ said that the combat still had some problems and that most bosses were easy to defeat.